krishna-musichorizon/Algolia_Assignment/README.md

    ```bash
    npm run prepare-data
    ```
 3. Copy `.env.example` to `.env` and fill in your Algolia app ID, admin API key, and index name.
-Then import the records:
+Then import the records (this also configures index settings and the two sort replicas):
    ```bash
    cp .env.example .env   # then edit .env with your credentials
    npm run import-algolia
    ```
-4. Add the same app ID, search key, and index name in `index.js`.
+4. Add the same app ID, a search-only key, and index name in `index.js`.
 5. Run the local demo:
    ```bash
    npm start
    ```

-## Interview talking points

-You can explain the solution like this:

-- I transformed a split dataset into a single, searchable restaurant index.
-- I chose searchable attributes for names, cuisine, and location to support known-item queries and discovery.
-- I used ranking and filtering to surface popular and high-quality restaurants.
-- I added location-aware search to make the experience feel more useful for real-world restaurant discovery.

-## Notes

-- The demo uses browser geolocation when available.
-- If geolocation is denied, it falls back to the default behavior and still returns relevant results.